How to Improve Retail Conversion Rate

 Staff engagement.
 Knowledgeable, approachable staff who read buying signals and offer help at the right moment can dramatically increase conversion.
 Undertrained or disengaged staff let customers walk out with unresolved questions.

 Store layout.
 An intuitive layout guides customers to high-value areas and reduces decision fatigue.
-Poorly designed layouts create confusion, dead zones, and premature exits.
+Poorly designed layouts create confusion, dead spots, and premature exits.

 Checkout experience.
 Long lines, complicated payment processes, and friction at the register cost sales.
 Mobile checkout, fast-lane options, and well-positioned registers keep the purchase momentum going.